 The pre-construction process is vital for the success of the project.
 It’s a time when the client gets a full breakdown of the cost, schedule, and scope.
 There are seven steps to follow to ensure a successful pre-construction process.

-1. Determine a Pre-Construction Manager
+1. Determine a pre-construction manager

 This might seem like a small, unnecessary step, but a pre-construction manager is key to a smooth process.
 It’s their job to guide the process.
 They’re in charge of:

-• Having an understanding of the project
+- Having an understanding of the project

-• Assembling a team to do the work
+- Assembling a team to do the work

-• Developing a strategy and schedule
+- Developing a strategy and schedule

-• Building an understanding of the owner’s goals and aligning the project to match
+- Building an understanding of the owner’s goals and aligning the project to match

 It’s a lot of work being a pre-construction manager!
 That’s why it’s important to have a person dedicated to handling this important task.

-2. Hold a Pre-Construction Meeting
+2. Hold a pre-construction meeting

 The whole pre-construction process needs to start with a kickoff meeting between the client and contractor.
 Here the two parties will get to know each other and the contractor will gain a better understanding of the homeowner's wants and needs.

-Goals and objectives will be outlined, and questions and concerns will be flushed out.
 This meeting is the perfect time for the contractor to see the client’s vision and get to work to decide if the project is possible.

-3. Begin the Design Phase
+3. Begin the sesign phase

 After the initial meeting, the contractor gets to work on the designs.
 They’ll head to the job site to take measurements or produce a blueprint.
 This will then be presented to the client to visualize how the project will look after construction.

-Helping clients visualize their project is essential for the general contractor to land the construction job.
-Using HOVER’s technology, you’re able to create a dynamic 3D model of the client’s home and show them what the project will look like once complete.
+- Visualization tools: Using Hover’s technology, you’re able to create a dynamic 3D model of the client’s home and show them what the project will look like once complete.

-4. Take an Assessment of the Engineering
+4. Take an assessment of the engineering

 During this portion of pre-construction, the contractor looks into the existing conditions of the construction site.
 This could include the existing electrical system, HVAC, or plumbing.
 This check informs the contractor whether those systems will still work after the new construction is completed.
 And if not, the contractor must alert the homeowner and factor that into the project’s scope.

-5. Perform a Cost Estimation
+5. Perform a cost estimation

 Now it's time for the estimation process to begin.
 To perform a successful estimate, you have to complete an effective digital takeoff first.

-Once the takeoff is finished, the contractor is able to calculate the general cost of the project.
-The number of materials, labor costs, and what kind of materials are needed all go into creating an estimate for the client.
-With HOVER, you gain accurate measurements and 3D visualizations from taking photos of an existing structure or through a simple blueprint upload.
+- Cost breakdown: The number of materials, labor costs, and what kind of materials are needed all go into creating an estimate for the client.

-In the case of you importing a digital copy of your blueprint to HOVER’s software, you'll get to-the-inch measurements in 24-hours or less.
-You’ll have an accurate estimate to help build trust and aliviate any concerns.
+In the case of you importing a digital copy of your blueprint to Hover’s software, you'll get to-the-inch measurements in 24-hours or less.
 Plus, when you present your estimate to the customer, you can pair it with the 3D model you created during the design phase to seal the deal.

-6. Create a Task Matrix
+6. Create a task matrix

 The task matrix, or responsibility matrix, is used to keep everyone accountable for their specific tasks and deliverables.
 It specifically outlines:

-1. Who is responsible for what
+- Who is responsible for what

-2. Who is providing what item
+- Who is providing what item

-3. Who is handling the construction elements
+- Who is handling the construction elements

 This matrix makes sure everyone is on the same plan and provides a clear outline of what everyone is signed on to do.
 Clear communication is important to maintaining a smooth project that stays on budget.

-7. Define an Intitial Schedule
+7. Define an initial schedule

 Now that the scope, estimate, and matrix are all laid out, you can officially create an effective schedule.
 The contractor will estimate the number of days to complete each task and provide a rough idea of how long to complete the project.

-The first schedule you create is more of a guide for the client.
+- Initial timeline: The first schedule you create is more of a guide for the client.
 They can use it to see what is going to be completed and when.
-As the project progresses and decisions are made, the schedule can and will need to be adjusted.

 We’ve gone through what the pre-construction planning and execution look like.
 So, now we can outline the list of deliverables you should have coming out of the pre-construction process:

-• Project scope
+- Project scope

-• Project budget
+- Project budget

-• Project details
+- Project details

-• Project team
+- Project team

-• Project materials
+- Project materials

-• Project permits and inspections
+- Project permits and inspections

-• Project communication
+- Project communication

-Chat with a rep today to learn how to integrate HOVER into your pre-construction process!
+Chat with a rep today to learn how to integrate Hover into your pre-construction process!